sml93/drl_blaster/README.md

 TODO/TOFIX:
 1) To check on saving to result_output.txt and h5 model.
 The model seems small.
 Not sure if its too easy so less data or..

 **27 May 2022**
-model not saving because new_trial and done not false at the same time, TODO/TOFIX:
+model not saving because new_trial and done not false at the same time,
+TODO/TOFIX:
 1) To check on line 298 to see if can rewrite that logic there, see if you can bring the model.save out instead of cascading it within.

+**24 June 2022**
+TODO/TOFIX:
+1) To check on line 298 to see if can rewrite that logic there, see if you can bring the model.save out instead of cascading it within.
+2) To fix line line 146 on IndexError  --> Just implemented a quick and dirty way, need to revisit!
+3) To figure out why the algo not sending commands to fight the disturbance from attiTarget.py